FIANA28/context-app/README.md

-This project is an exercise for using classes based component with Context, style with Material-UI, PageContent.js created to access html to be able to change backgroundColor
+This project is an exercise for using classes based component with Context, style with Material-UI, PageContent.js created to access html to be able to change backgroundColor For writing The Language Context is used HOC;